How To Get a Handicap Parking Permit in Illinois

 As taboo as it may sound, having a disabled parking permit has its benefits.
 Whether that benefit is the ability to park closer to the building you’re going in, saving money on parking meters, or even the ability to park somewhere for an extended period of time.

 It is important to remember that the parking permit should be in view at all times the vehicle is parked.
-In addition, make sure your parking permit is up-to-date.
+In addition, make sure your parking permit is up to date.
 Temporary permits expire in the state of Illinois after six months.
 Permanent parking permits are good for five years before needing to be renewed.
 Now that you know how to get a handicap parking permit in Illinois, you can begin the process.